mehulfollytobevice/Deep-learning/Classification of Celestial Objects using Deep Neural Network/README.md

 This folder contains an ipython notebook showing the implementation of the DNN .
 The Neural Network implemented in the notebook can be improved further and trained for a longer number of epochs so that the training loss and validation loss decreases further.

+I also wrote a blog post on this project, so please check it out: [Classifying Celestial Objects using Neural Networks](https://medium.com/vitmas/classifying-celestial-objects-using-neural-networks-7495a1aac0c)

 ## Acknowlegments

 The data released by the SDSS is under public domain.